What is a Wage Garnishment?

+The most well-known of the wage garnishment exemptions is the head of household exemption.
 Wage garnishment in Florida is not permitted against a debtor who qualifies as the head of household.
 Head of household law is complex.
-A debtor who receives notice that his wages have been garnished must affirmatively assert their head-of-household exemption.
+A debtor who receives notice that their wages have been garnished must affirmatively assert their head-of-household exemption.

 These Florida garnishment exemptions are provided for in Section 222.11 of the Florida Statutes.
 Other exemptions could apply, but they are trickier to assert.